mhrosas/mhrosas.github.io/index.md

 > [LACIM](https://lacim.uqam.ca/fr/) of the Université du
 >  Québec à Montréal (UQAM) and the Toronto Combinatorics group at
 > York University/Fields Institute.
-> Almost two decades ago, I came to Sevilla with a Ramón
+> About two decades ago, I came to Sevilla with a Ramón
 > and Cajal fellowship.
 >
 >